EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 * Metrics and Loss functions for Segmentation

-* Visualizing and Evaluating Segmentation models
+* Visualizing and Evaluating Segmentation Models

 [1.a.
 Assignment One](#1a)